Additive Grothendieck pretopologies and presentations of tensor categories: Properties of linear topologies and pretopologies

-on the one object category $K$, see Example~\ref{ExamCommut}.
-The corresponding Gabriel topology $\cT:=\topp(\cS)$ consists of all ideals in $K$ which contain $x^i$ for some $i\in\mN$.
+The corresponding topology $\cT:=\topp(\cS)$ consists of all ideals in $K$ which contain $x^i$ for some $i\in\mN$.
 By Theorem~\ref{ThmNoe} below, $\cT$ is noetherian (see also~\ref{ExamCommut}(i)).
 However, the premise of Proposition~\ref{PropNoe}(i) is not always satisfied.
 Indeed, let $k$ be a field and let $K$ be the quotient of the polynomial ring $k[x_i\,|\,i\in\mN]$ in countably many variables by the ideal $\langle x_ix_j\,|\, i\not= j\rangle$, and set $x:=x_0\in K$.
 No non-zero ideal contained in $Kx_0\in\cT$ is finitely presented.

 \end{example}

 \begin{theorem} The following conditions are equivalent on a topology $\cT$: \begin{enumerate}[label=(\roman*)] \item $\cT$ is $\kappa$-noetherian; \item $\cT=\topp(\cS)$ for a $\kappa$-bounded pretopology $\cS$; \item For every functor $J:\bj\to\Sh(\ba,\cT)$ from a $\kappa$-filtered category $\bj$, the canonical morphism $ \colim(\tI\circ J)\to\tI(\colim J)$ is an isomorphism. \end{enumerate} \end{theorem}